Multiple Dynamics in Causal Systems and Their Relevance

 What is usually understood by a representation is a passive representation.

-But what is usually meant by the properties of a representation, are properties of
+But what is usually meant by the properties of a representation, are

 active representations.